 BA (Hons) — 2025 entry Modern Languages (French and Spanish)

-Our flexible French and Spanish degree will empower you to become fluent in both languages and study the core concepts of language, preparing you for a rewarding career.
+Our flexible Modern Languages degree will empower you to become fluent in both French and Spanish and understand the core concepts of language, ahead of a rewarding career in translation, interpreting and many other communication disciplines.

-- A course for the digital age in which you'll develop 'future-proof' skills that are highly valued by employers such as problem-solving, communications and intercultural awareness.
+Our French and Spanish degree is a course for the digital age, in which you'll develop 'future-proof' skills that are highly valued by employers, such as problem-solving, communications and intercultural awareness.

-- Outstanding professional placement and study abroad opportunities with companies such as EDF and Macmillan, and with our partner universities across the globe.
+The professional placement and study abroad opportunities are outstanding, with companies such as EDF and Macmillan, and with our partner universities across the globe.

 Our BA (Hons) Modern Languages (French and Spanish) course will improve your practical language skills and allow you to gain a strong understanding of how languages work.